 If a petition is approved, classification will not be retroactive to prior semesters.
 A student wishing to appeal the decision resulting from his or her Petition for Georgia Tuition Classification may request a review of that decision by the University Committee on Residency and must submit such request in writing to the Office of the Registrar within 5 days of the decision.

 Financial aid is any scholarship, grant, loan, or part-time employment offered for the purpose of helping a student meet their educational expenses.
 Aid is usually provided by federal, state, institutional or private agencies.
-In order to apply, a student must complete the Free Application for Federal Student Aid (FAFSA) or the Renewal Application.
-Students are encouraged to apply online at www.fafsa.ed.gov.
+In order to apply, a student must complete the Free Application for Federal Student Aid (FAFSA).
+Students are encouraged to apply online at www.FAFSA.gov.

 Recipients are selected on the basis of demonstrated financial need and/or academic achievement.
 Information concerning application for financial assistance is available from the Office of Student Financial Aid.
-Application packets for the next school year are available after January 1.
-Students are urged to apply early for optimum financial aid benefits at www.fafsa.ed.gov.
-April 1 is the priority date for submission of completed financial aid applications to the Office of Student Financial Aid.
-The Office of Student Financial Aid cannot guarantee that applications made after April 1 will be processed before the beginning of the fall semester.
+The FAFSA is available after October 1, 2018 for the 2019-2020 academic year.
+Students are urged to apply early for optimum financial aid benefits at www.FAFSA.gov.
+April 1, 2019 is the priority date for submission of completed financial aid applications to the Office of Student Financial Aid.
+The Office of Student Financial Aid cannot guarantee that applications made after July 1, 2019 will be processed before the beginning of the fall semester.

 Some programs offering financial assistance to students are administered by offices or organizations other than the Office of Student Financial Aid.
 Contact information concerning a particular program or group of programs appears with each listing.

-Audited, orientation, and certificate courses are not covered by financial aid.
-Students are not eligible to receive financial aid for a course attempted more than three times.
+Audited, orientation, and certain certificate courses are not covered by financial aid.
+Students are not eligible to receive financial aid for a passed course attempted more than two times.

-For more information on financial aid see http://sfs.gsu.edu/the-financial-aid-process/.
+For more information on financial aid see sfs.gsu.edu/the-financial-aid-process/.

 A scholarship is financial assistance which does not have to be repaid and is awarded to students based on academic excellence, civic achievements, course of study, or other specific criteria developed by the sponsor.
-For further details about scholarships available at Georgia State University, see the website for the student’s college.
-Additionally, students may check the reference section in the Georgia State University Library for more sources of private scholarships.
+For further details about scholarships available at Georgia State University visit sfs.gsu.edu/scholarships-grants/src/.
+Additionally, students may visit the Scholarship Resource Center located at 251 Sparks Hall.

 HOPE Scholarship/Zell Miller Scholarship